Mansfield Woodhouse: Today

-The settlement was recorded as having a population of over 18,500 according to the 2011 census.
+The town was recorded as having a population of 18,500 according to the 2011 census.

 It has a number of schools; the larger primary schools are St. Edmund's Church of England Primary School, Northfield Primary and Nursery School, Peafield Lane Primary and Nursery School, Leas Park Junior School and Nettleworth Primary and Nursery School.

 The largest school is The Manor Academy; originally a grammar school (opened in 1959), it merged with Forest View Secondary Modern (opened 1956 – both at Park Hall Road) and Yorke Street Secondary Modern to form a comprehensive school, opened in September 1973.
 The Yorke Street building was about a mile away to the south.

 After a fire in 1996, the Park Hall Road buildings were enlarged during rebuilding to incorporate the former Yorke Street facility, which was sold for housing land.
-Near the school is The Manor Sport and Recreation Centre, a public amenity which forms part of the school's facilities.
+Near the school is The Manor Sport and Recreation Centre, which is currently not open to the public and is being used for facilities the academy can use.

-The Co-op in Mansfield Woodhouse closed on in January 2009, and was replaced by a Morrisons store in June 2009.
-The area is being redeveloped in other areas, including replacement of the older terraced housing around Thoresby Road, near the railway station and from Sherwood Street–Blake Street with new housing estates.
-A new police station has served the area since 2007; however, it was earmarked for possible closure in 2013, by Nottinghamshire Police Commissioner Paddy Tipping.
+The Co-op store in Mansfield Woodhouse, opened in late 1984, closed in January 2009 and was transformed into a Morrisons using the same building in June 2009.
+The locality is being redeveloped in other areas, including replacement of the older terraced housing around Thoresby Road, near the railway station and from Sherwood Street–Blake Street with new housing estates.
+A new-build police station served the area since 2007, but was earmarked for closure in 2013 by Nottinghamshire Police Commissioner Paddy Tipping.
+In use by police until 2017, it was sold in 2019 for around a third of the new-build cost.

-The area is served by Mansfield Woodhouse railway station, on the Robin Hood Line.
+The town is served by Mansfield Woodhouse railway station, on the Robin Hood Line.

-The area also has a volunteer-run newsletter called The Woodhouse Warbler, produced quarterly since late 2000, with a circulation in the thousands.
+The town also has a volunteer-run newsletter called The Woodhouse Warbler, produced quarterly since late 2000, with a circulation in the thousands.
 It also produced a magazine collating locals' Second World War memories, funded by the Big Lottery Fund.

 Sport

 The Manor Sport and Recreation Centre is a £1.9 million indoor and outdoor sports facility opened on 11 May 2002, largely funded by a £1.4 million Sport England Sports Lottery grant, with the remainder from a variety of organisations and sponsors.
+The Manor Sport and Recreation Centre is not open to the public and is privately owned by The Manor Academy for their students to use.

 First mooted by Mansfield District Council advertising for volunteer organisers in August 2012, a weekly running event was envisaged in collaboration with Nottinghamshire County Council and Manor Academy.

 From 29 September 2012 the Manor Park, adjacent to the Sports complex accessed from Kingsley Avenue, has regularly hosted a Park Run – an informal, timed 5 km fun-run for any class of participant.